 Abstract – 3-bit-per-cell HfO2-based RRAM memory has been recently demonstrated at the array level for the first time.
 Prior RRAM programming methods perform sub-optimally for array-level RRAM with 3 bits per cell.
 Here, we present the State-Dependent Coarse-Fine Control (SDCFC) method, a fast, accurate and energy-efficient programming algorithm for 3 bits (or more bits) per cell at the array level, constructed based on a combination of coarse and fine control that we have identified specifically for RRAM, from a large amount of data collected on a 1Mbit 1T4R HfO2-based RRAM array, using 130nm CMOS process.
 We achieve 80% (for fresh) and 60% (for cycled devices) improvement over prior method in our apples-to-apples comparison (using the same resistance ranges for 8 states).

-Introduction – Multi-level RRAM memories are based on different cell resistance values.
-For example, for 3 bits-per-cell memory, cell resistance values are distributed into 8 distinct ranges (or states) with gaps in between for sensing margin.
+Introduction – Data storage in multi-level RRAM is based on different cell resistance values.
+For example, for 3 bits-per-cell memory, cell resistance values are distributed into 8 distinct ranges (or states) with gaps between for sensing margin.
 Compared to 1 bit-per-cell memory (2 states), programming is more difficult, since the ranges and the gaps between 8 resistance states are much smaller.
 The conventional incremental step pulse programming (ISPP) method (Fig. 2a, discussed in [1]), in which the programming voltage is increased for each programming pulse until the cells pass verify, is slow and ineffective for 3 bits per cell, because to control 8 distributions accurately, the step size must be small.
-Another method called fixed pulse program-verify (FPPV) algorithm discussed in [1] and [2] (Fig. 2b) can achieve excellent speed, but the accuracy is inadequate for 3-bit-per-cell RRAM programming.
+Another method called fixed pulse program-verify (FPPV) algorithm discussed in [1] and [2] (Fig. 2b) can achieve excellent speed, but the accuracy attained is inadequate for 3-bit-per-cell RRAM programming.
 In this work, we demonstrate our algorithm, called State-Dependent Coarse-Fine Control (SDCFC), that can achieve tuning accuracy sufficient for 3-bit-per-cell RRAM without sacrificing programming speed, using a well-designed combination of a coarse resistance control phase (fast speed) and a fine resistance control phase (slow speed).
 The algorithm is compared to the popular FPPV algorithm using data taken from a 1Mbit 1T4R HfO2-based RRAM array fabricated in a 130nm CMOS process.
 The cell schematic, technology used, and array architecture are shown in Fig. 1 and Fig. 2.
 To facilitate an apples-to-apples comparison, both SDCFC and FPPV use the same resistance ranges (Fig. 4), allocated based on the sigma-based allocation (SBA) technique, where the resistance ranges are not uniform, but proportional to the standard deviation(s) of resistance values [3].